Karl-Gustav Sauberzweig: World War II

-Waffen SS
+Waffen-SS

-On 1 August 1943 Oberst Karl-Gustav Sauberzweig formally transferred to the Waffen SS and was appointed SS Oberführer.
+On 1 August 1943, Sauberzweig transferred to the Waffen-SS and was appointed SS-Oberführer.
 A week later he was placed in command of the nascent Kroatische-SS-Freiwilligen-Division (Croatian SS Volunteer Division, later called the 13th Waffen Mountain Division of the SS Handschar (1st Croatian)).
 Sauberzweig arrived in Mende, Lozère, France, to assume command from the Austrian Oberführer Herbert von Obwurzer on 9 August 1943.
-Once in office, Sauberzweig treated the Bosnian recruits as sons.
-Dzemal Ibrahimovic recalled over 50 years later that he often addressed the men "Children, children."

 Two weeks later Sauberzweig prepared a character sketch of the average Bosnian volunteer: "The Bosnian is a very good soldier.
 His strength lies in the use of terrain and in close combat."
 He was therefore very distressed by the Villefranche-de-Rouergue mutiny on 17 September, and immediately ordered the disarming of all non-German personnel and martial law.
 The local Mayor was arrested during the fracas but Sauberzweig ordered his prompt release.
 Ultimately 825 "dark elements" as Sauberzweig called them, were removed from the Division permanently.
 However, this and a falling off in recruitment led to staff problems, and he was constantly complaining to the SS personnel office in Berlin about his urgent need for battalion commanders.
-On 1 October 1943, Karl-Gustav Sauberzweig was promoted to the rank of SS Brigadeführer and Generalmajor of Waffen SS.
+On 1 October 1943, Karl-Gustav Sauberzweig was promoted to the rank of SS-Brigadeführer and Generalmajor of the Waffen-SS.

 In October 1943, after the division relocated to Neuhammer, Germany, to complete training, Sauberzweig lectured the men during the Bajram (Eid al Fitr) festivities: "This is the first feast that the entire division will observe together.
 We want to observe it as a sign that we have grown together into a community of prosperity."
 Reichsführer-SS Heinrich Himmler visited the division on 21 November 1943 and again over 11 and 12 January 1944.
 At the November inspection, Sauberzweig instructed the division's Albanian recruits and parts of the artillery to conduct a special exercise to demonstrate their efficiency and proficiency.
 He also twice hosted Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem, at Neuhammer.

 Curiously, considering the Division's supposedly Islamic basis, Sauberzweig sent a handwritten Christmas greeting to Himmler at the end of 1943: "Reichsführer!
 The officers, NCOs, and men of the Muslim Division send you, Reichsführer, their greetings at Yuletide – the German Christmas!"